CSM celebrates 508 graduates during winter commencement on La Plata campus

 Taylor recommended that the graduates actively seek out multiple mentors, especially “someone who knows you and your workplace” and can “truly advise you on how to improve on not only the things you do well, but the things they see in you that might be career inhibiting,” she said.

-“I learned quickly that nearly all things are done on a team and ‘like-ability’ matters,” Taylor said.
+“I learned quickly that nearly all things are done on a team and ‘likeability’ matters,” said Taylor.
 “Allow your mentor to take the gloves off.”

 Prince Frederick resident Kara Gilbert shared that everything in her personal life changed in 2018 after her marriage ended abruptly, making her feel “hopeless and broken.”